Public Financial Reporting

 - ascertain that material posted to the web site is free from misstatements and omissions, and is treated in the same manner as press releases and other written communications;

-- determine the propriety of hyperlinks, which may be posted only when they will not cause any third party information to be attributed to AFC or deemed to have been adopted by AFC.
+- determine the propriety of hyperlinks, which may be posted only when they will not cause any third party information to be attributed to PLKI or deemed to have been adopted by PLKI.

 Possible consequences of failing to comply with disclosure standards include civil liability, criminal penalties, suspension of stock trading, injunctive remedies, and disgorgement of any consequent profits.